PhilipEkfeldt/Personal-website/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/philipekfeldt/
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
   link: pdfs/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: ''

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-#user_groups:
-#- Researchers
-#- Visitors
 ---
-Recent grad from NYU with an MSc in Data Science.
-I have a background in both physics and consulting, and am currently in the process of transitioning to data science career.
+Recent grad from NYU with an MSc in Data Science with a background in both physics and IT consulting.